The Custom of the Country (play): Authorship

 Massinger — Act II; Act III, scenes 4–5; Act IV, 1–2; Act V, 1–4, and 5 (beginning and ending).

 The play was revived in adapted forms after the theatres re-opened with the Restoration.
-Colley Cibber's version, Love Makes a Man dates to 1700, while Charles Johnson's The Country Lasses appeared in 1715.
+Colley Cibber's version, Love Makes a Man, dates to 1700, while Charles Johnson's The Country Lasses appeared in 1715.

 The play belongs to a sub-category of Fletcher works sometimes called "chastity plays" for their concern with that subject.
 This sexual emphasis disturbed many traditional critics, though The Custom of the Country has been cited as "one of the most lively and amusing" of Fletcher's chastity plays.

 Synopsis

 Count Clodio is an Italian governor who claims the traditional right of droit du seigneur; he is also the suitor of Zenocia.
 Against her father Charino's advice, Zenocia prefers Arnoldo, a young man travelling with his older brother Rutilio.
 Arnoldo and Zenocia marry, and resist Clodio's attempt to claim his "right" with Zenocia; they escape with Clodio in hot pursuit.
 Reaching the seacoast, the three young people are waylaid by Leopold, the captain of a Portuguese vessel.
 The two young men escape by swimming to shore, but Zenocia falls into Leopold's clutches.

-Leopold takes Zenocia to Lisbon, and places her in the service of Hippolita, with the understanding that Zenocia will advance his suit to Hippolita.
-Hippolita, however, has fallen in love with a young man just arrived in town...who is Arnoldo, chasing after his lost wife.
+Leopold takes Zenocia to Lisbon and places her in the service of Hippolita, with the understanding that Zenocia will advance his suit to Hippolita.
+Hippolita, however, has fallen in love with a young man just arrived in town - who is Arnoldo, chasing after his lost wife.
 When Arnoldo resists Hippolita, she has him arrested under a false accusation of theft; but she relents, and intervenes to save him from the death sentence he receives.
 But when Hippolita realises that Arnoldo loves Zenocia, she tries to have the girl strangled.
-The murder attempt is interrupted by the arrival of Manuel the Lisbon governor, with Clodio in tow; Zenocia is released.
+The murder attempt is interrupted by the arrival of Manuel the Lisbon governor, with Clodio in tow, and Zenocia is released.
 The frustrated Hippolita has recourse to witchcraft: the witch Sulpitia causes Zenocia to sicken by melting a wax image of her.
-Arnoldo, however, sickens in sympathy with his wife, and Hippolita, still in love with him, is forced to relent.
+Unexpectedly, however, Arnoldo sickens in sympathy with his wife, and Hippolita, still in love with him, is forced to relent.
 Clodio too gives up on his quest for Zenocia, and also renounces his commitment to droit du seigneur.

 The related subplot concerns the adventures of Rutilio, who fights a duel with Manuel's arrogant young nephew Duarte and apparently kills him.
-Rutilio is unknowingly sheltered by his opponent's mother Guidomar, the arrested by the watch, then ransomed by Sulpitia for her sexual service.
+Rutilio is unknowingly sheltered by his opponent's mother, Guidomar, then is arrested by the watch, then ransomed by Sulpitia for her sexual service.
 Rutilio is redeemed from this servitude by a recovered and repentant Duarte, and eventually marries Guidomar.